 2.)
 It’s pretty.
 Taking a few minutes and jotting down life helps me to see the good and appreciate it.

 3.)
-It’s a nice way to record memories of the season without commiting to a scrapbook.
+It’s a nice way to record memories of the season without committing to a scrapbook.

 4.)
 It’s a creative outlet for me in a month so busy I really need a creative break!